-In that great collection of teacher tools, one lurks in the shadows as a sometimes overlooked but incredibly powerful tool⏤formative assessments.
+Formative Assessment is a teacher tool that’s sometimes overlooked but incredibly powerful tool.
 Formative assessments are a valuable piece of the instructional process, but they can get a bad rap because many believe that students are over-tested.
 Any mention of some sort of assessment, and educators go on high alert.

 But before you start looking elsewhere for a tool, let’s take a moment to reflect on what formative assessment is and its many benefits.

 What is Formative Assessment?

 Formative assessment is a unique species in the world of assessment.
 Often we think of assessment OF learning in the sense that we determine what students learned at the end of a unit.
 This usually involves a lengthy assessment.

 However, with a lens to use assessment as a tool FOR learning, formative assessments typically occur with one or two responses and are progressive throughout the learning process.
 This way, gaps are identified early and addressed through reteaching.
 Equally, student success is identified early, so that teachers don’t linger over content that they’ve already mastered.

 Paul Bambrick-Santoyo, in Leverage Leadership 2.0 states, “We tend to think of assessment as the endpoint of learning, but in reality, it’s where learning begins.”